Smooth structures on pseudomanifolds with isolated conical singularities: Tangent bundles and vector fields on a pseudomanifold w.i.c.s. with a finitely generated smooth structure

 \section{Tangent bundles and vector fields on a pseudomanifold w.i.c.s. with a finitely generated smooth structure}

 In this section we study only finitely generated smooth structures, so we omit the adjective ``finitely generated", if no misunderstanding can occur.
-We introduce the notion of the Nash tangent bundle of a smooth pseudomanifold w.i.c.s. $M$, the notion of the Zariski tangent bundle of $M$, and the notion of the tangent bundle of $M$, as well as different notions of a smooth vector field on $M$.
-We introduce the notion of characteristic classes of $M$, see Remark \ref{char}.
-Nash vector fields are related with infinitesimal diffeomorphisms of $M$, see Proposition \ref{dynamic}.2.
-Zariski vector fields are related with derivations of smooth functions on $M$.
-Their relation has been analyzed in Lemma \ref{zaris} and Remark \ref{NZ}.
-Using the invariance of the tangent cone and the cotangent space at singular points on $M$, we prove the existence of infinitely many Euclidean smooth structures on any conical pseudomanifold $M$, see Proposition \ref{unend}.
-We find a sufficient condition for the vanishing of a Nash vector field at singular points, see Proposition \ref{dynamic}.1.
+We introduce the notion of the Nash tangent bundle of a smooth pseudomanifold w.i.c.s. $M$, the notion of the Zariski tangent bundle of $M$, and the notion of the tangent bundle of $M$, as well as the notion of a smooth Nash vector field on $M$.
+Their properties has been analyzed in Lemma \ref{zaris} and Proposition \ref{dynamic}.
+We introduce the notion of characteristic classes of $M$ (Remark \ref{char}).
+Using the invariance of the tangent cone and the cotangent space at singular points on $M$, we prove the existence of infinitely many Euclidean smooth structures on any conical pseudomanifold $M$ (Proposition \ref{unend}).